dmartine/TNRIS-workshop/web/wab_config_widget.md

 7. Click `Save`.

 8. Click `Launch` to test the application.
-At map load you will notice there are no features on the map.
+On map load you will notice there are no features on the map.
 Click `Inspection Ratings Filter` button to filter features by ratings by count and extent.
 This is an example of how to query a feature service, however what if we wanted to load query results when the map is loaded?

-9.
+9. Click the widgets folder (e.g., webappbuilder\server\apps\1) for your existing application.

+10. Click `config.json` and open that file.
+Scroll down to line 230, if you're not using a code editor look for "name": "FeatureLayer_filter", "label": "Inspection Ratings Filter", "version": "0.1.1",
+        "uri": "widgets/FeatureLayer_filter/Widget",
+        "index": 5,
+        "openAtStart": true,
+        "id": "widgets_FeatureLayer_filter_Widget_32"

 4. Click Save>Launch.